PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Formalization in Isabelle/HOL

-\paragraph*{\it Security contexts and indicator functions} Every state $s \in \states$ of $\spec_h$ encodes, amongst others, the current \emph{security context} $c \in \configs$ consisting of security-related system configurations of the underlying \emph{security assets}, including the two processors, the NVM, and the inter-processor communication channel.
+\paragraph*{\textbf Security contexts and indicator functions} Every state $s \in \states$ of $\spec_h$ encodes, amongst others, the current \emph{security context} $c \in \configs$ consisting of security-related system configurations of the underlying \emph{security assets}, including the two processors, the NVM, and the inter-processor communication channel.
 We apply the function $\context\colon \states \to \configs$ to extract the security context pertaining to a state; for simplicity, we write $\context_s$ as shorthand for $\context(s)$.
 Let $\bools \defeq \{\TRUE, \FALSE\}$.
 We employ two indicator functions to witness the presence/absence of security threats: The (partial) \emph{benignity function} $\benign\colon \configs \rightharpoonup \bools$ signifies whether a security context $c$ is benign (in the state that $c$ is associated with), i.e., whether the AP and the certificates in the NVM are genuine; the \emph{free-of-attack function} $\mitm\colon \runs \to \bools$ determines whether a man-in-the-middle attack has \emph{not} occurred along a run of $\spec_h$, i.e., during one possible execution of the protocol.

-The high-level specification $\spec_h$ together with, e.g., its indicator functions are formalized as a \emph{locale module}~\cite{DBLP:conf/mkm/Ballarin06} in Isabelle/HOL -- an emerging mechanism for abstract reasoning -- consisting of abstract types and primitive operations that can be interpreted in different contexts.
-Due to limited space, we omit the detailed locale formulation here.
+$\spec_h$ together with, e.g., its indicator functions are formalized as a \emph{locale module}~\cite{DBLP:conf/mkm/Ballarin06} in Isabelle/HOL -- an emerging mechanism for abstract reasoning -- consisting of abstract types and primitive operations that can be interpreted in different contexts.
+We omit the detailed locale formulation here.